OHCRN/platform/docs/forms.md

 - Most components can be **registered** using the `register` method from the `useForm` hook.
 These are _uncontrolled_ components: They manage their own state in the DOM, and React-Hook-Form reads and validates their state using `refs`.
 - Components imported from libraries must be **controlled** by wrapping a `<Controller />` component around them.
 They're _controlled_ components, but the controlling context is a wrapper around the specific input, which is then managed by React-Hook-Form similar to the registered/uncontrolled inputs.
 - Fields are validated `onBlur` using Zod schemas.
 Checkbox & radio fields have additional `onChange` validation in their FieldSet components.
+  - `refine()` in Zod schemas only works in onSubmit events and `formState.isValid`.
+For refined onChange/onBlur validation, additional code is needed.

 ## Tips on creating a new form